boardgameio/boardgame.io/docs/documentation/stages.md

 in such situations.

 Whenever one or more players enters a stage during a turn, then the framework only allows moves from those players (rather than `currentPlayer`).
-Those players don't have to all be in the same stage either (each player can be in their own stage).
+The players don't have to all be in the same stage either (each player can be in their own stage).
 Each player that is in a stage is now considered an "active" player that can make moves as allowed by the stage that they are in.